fabiomattei/uddocs/_baseresources/filters.md

 ## We can pipe filters

 It is possible to apply to a value a sequence of filters where the output of a filter becomes the input of the following one.
-In order to achieve that we need to use the pipe symbol: |.
+In order to achieve that we need to use the pipe symbol.

 Let's say that we want to color the prices in a way that each price over 100 euros is bold.